-Size and weight vary from person-to-person but on average is around 2.5 cm thick, 7.5 cm broad and 12.5 cm in length.
+Size and weight vary from person to person but on average, the spleen is around 2.5 cm thick, 7.5 cm broad and 12 cm in length.
+Its volume is on average between 100 to 300 cm 3,12.
 For pediatric measurements, see the article spleen size (pediatric)

 The spleen has two poles (superior and inferior), three borders (superior, inferior and intermediate) and two surfaces (diaphragmatic and visceral).
 It is enclosed by a thin capsule, which is easily ruptured.